dlroxe/eIF4F.analysis/README_WINDOWS.md

   - It is possible that the package works on Windows with versions R v4.0.3 and v4.1.2, but cannot work properly with Windows-native R at v4.2.1.
 I did not evaluate behavior with a Windows-native R v4.1.2 binary.
-  - R package versions may also vary between R v4.0.3 an R v.4.1.2.
+  - R package versions may also vary between R v4.1.2 an R v.4.2.1.
 It may be that these R package version differences are more blameworthy than R binary version differences.
   - It is possible that a difference between executable binaries for Windows-native R and Linux-native R is the culprit for poor performance on Windows-native R.

-That is, I *do* suspect that a current pecularity of Windows, R, and this package (and their manner of interaction) might explain the Windows performance difficulty.
+That is, I *do* suspect that a current peculiarity of Windows, R, and this package (and their manner of interaction) might explain the Windows performance difficulty.
 I *do not* suspect a code path within the R package itself.

-Regarding the possibility of executing this package on Windows using WSL, as a way to work-alike with Linux, that unfortunately does not seem to me like a promising approach.
+Regarding the possibility of executing this package on Windows using WSL, as a way to work-alike with Linux, that unfortunately does not seem to me like a promising approach at the present time.

   - The installation procedure itself has many complexities beyond the existing procedure.
 WSL installation itself is not yet entirely trivial.
 After a